engineerJPark/VGG16-IMPLEMENTATION/README.md

-# VGG16 implementation and Review : 논문 요약
+# VGG16 implementation and Review

-## ConvNet Configuration